PreviousPreviousHome

 • From 1930, Maxim Litvinov, Soviet Commissar for Foreign Affairs, negotiated non-aggression pacts with Poland, the Baltic States, France and China.

-• d.
+• open section d.
 The USSR joined the League of Nations, 1934

 • Stalin hoped it would restrain Hitler’s aggressive foreign policy; he believed that war with the Nazis was inevitable .